 Audacity’s new features

-There are a number of new features in Audacity’s ambitious that I am quite excited about.
+There are a number of new features in Audacity’s ambitious product roadmap that I am quite excited about.
 Tags (#) have just been released and I’m looking forward to using these as a simple way of accessing a collection of tasks, particularly with a two-week half term on the horizon and more childcare planning to account for!

 I’m also looking forward to the grocery lists.
 The weekly food shop is the bane of my life and I have ambitions to craft a weekly meal plan (I’ve failed miserably so far!) and I think this feature could really help me get to grips with it all.
 In the meantime, I think I’ll see if I can use Tags to get me started with this…